miekeuytofficial/miekeuytsite/README.md

 ## Development

-This project was developed over a course of 4 days.
+The base of this project was developed over a course of 4 days.
+This initial version can be seen at [4days.miekeuyt.com](https://4days.miekeuyt.com) and the initial source code can be seen [on the 4days branch](https://github.com/miekeuytofficial/miekeuytsite/tree/4days).

+The main branch contains the latest code for miekeuyt.com.
 It is not intended for local development but you're welcome to explore the code to understand its structure and functionalities.

 ## Deployment